 SMU Physics is dedicated to excellence in graduate education for small numbers of students with an emphasis on high-energy particle physics.
-Please see our Graduate Program Brochure for more detailed information about our program.
+Please see our department brochure for more information about our program.
+You can learn more about the successes of our graduate students after earning their degrees from our Alumni Page.

 Students in the Ph.D. program benefit from small classes, accessible faculty and research